Skip to main content

 Accessing Third Party Resources

-A common pattern for talking to third party services in Backstage is user-to-server requests, where short-lived OAuth Access Tokens are requested by plugins to authenticate calls to external services.
+A common pattern for talking to third-party services in Backstage is user-to-server requests, where short-lived OAuth Access Tokens are requested by plugins to authenticate calls to external services.
 These calls can be made either directly to the services or through a backend plugin or service.

-By relying on user-to-server calls we keep the coupling between the frontend and backend low, and provide a much lower barrier for plugins to make use of third party services.
-This is in comparison to for example a session-based system, where access tokens are stored server-side.
+By relying on user-to-server calls, we keep the coupling between the frontend and backend low and provide a much lower barrier for plugins to make use of third party services.
+This is in comparison to, for example, a session-based system where access tokens are stored server-side.
 Such a solution would require a much deeper coupling between the auth backend plugin, its session storage, and other backend plugins or separate services.
 A goal of Backstage is to make it as easy as possible to create new plugins, and an auth solution based on user-to-server OAuth helps in that regard.

-The method with which frontend plugins request access to third party services is through Utility APIs for each service provider.
+The method with which frontend plugins request access to third-party services is through Utility APIs for each service provider.
 These are all suffixed with *AuthApiRef, for example githubAuthApiRef.
 For a full list of providers, see the @backstage/core-plugin-api reference.

 Custom Authentication Provider